CybergStudio/file-manager/README.md

 # file-manager
-File manager build with jQuery e PHP
+File manager build with jQuery 3.4 and PHP 7.4